SERLatBTH/DJIMavic2ENTERPRISE/README.md

 Storage room - shelf B1

 ## In The Box
 Here you can find what is included in the DJI Mavic 2 Enterprise Drone case and how they located in case.
+Please check the contents when you get the drone and when you return.
 1. Aircraft (with battery)
 2. Remote Controller (with a pair of control stick and RC cable for lightning connector, slider included)
 3. Propeller (pair *3)